New-Leaders/crypto/README.md

 - jq (https://jqlang.github.io/jq/)

 To run these applications you will need a modern linux / unix system.
 We use docker to install all the python dependencies into a re-usable container.
 Please make sure setup and all other commands are run on the same system.
+Please also ensure your docker service is started.
-If using AWS a standard Amazon linux ec2 instance will be enough.
+If using AWS a standard Amazon linux ec2 instance will be enough resources.
 We recommend a minimum of a `T3 Nano` for these applications.

 ### Initial Setup
 1. Decide if you are going to use the AWS secrets manager or file based storage for storing your secrets.